Intellimenta/DataBot/docs/admin_guide/getting_started.md

         - Filter out rows that are redundant.
         - Perform renaming, type conversion, or any other transformations that can help make the data cleaner.

-- **Managing Semantic Layer and Metadata**
+- **Manage Semantic Layer and Metadata**
     - You can provide business metrics, domain-knowledge and descriptions at database, table and column-level (Admin Panel > Database Connections > [DB Name] > Semantic Layer and Metadata Management).
-    - It’s recommended to add descriptions only when it's actually helpful.
+    - You should add descriptions only when it's actually helpful.
 For example, the column sale_date does not need a description, but a column like abc23 would.
     - The `db schema` command shows you what data is shared with the LLM when you ask a question.
 - **Email Setup**
 Setup email (Settings > Admin Panel > Email Setup) so new users can verify their email address.
 It's also used for password-reset functionality.
 - **Query Suggestions**
 New users usually don't know what type of questions they can ask.
 Adding query suggestions (Settings > Admin Panel > Query Suggestions) can greatly help with that.
+Users would see the query suggestions in the main page when they login.
+- **Add Text-to-SQL Translation Tests**
+When the AI assistant answers users’ analytical questions, it goes through a series of steps.
+One of the most critical steps is the text-to-SQL translation.
+If this step is not performed correctly, the insights provided to users may be unreliable.
+For this reason, it is crucial to ensure that the text-to-SQL translation is working correctly.
+See [here](./admin_panel_overview.md#text-to-sql-translation-tests) for more details.